pavel-a/devmemX/README.md

 Program to read/write from/to any location in physical memory

+This is enhanced variant of "devmem" or "devmem2" utility.
 Source and documentation: http://git.io/vZ5iD

 For Linux 2.6 - 3.x - 4.x